Private client law in Canada: overview

 In Ontario, a continuing power of attorney is valid relating to form if it complies with the internal law of the place where it was executed or where the grantor of the power was domiciled or habitually resident.

 Proposals for reform

-The ULCC is also working towards the adoption of the Recognition of Substitute Decision-Making Documents Act (Uniform Act).
+In August 2015, the ULCC also adopted the Recognition of Substitute Decision-Making Documents Act (Uniform Act).
 The Uniform Act is a joint project of the ULCC and the Uniform Law Commission of the United States (ULC), which was undertaken to promote cross-border portability and utility of substitute decision-making documents for property and personal care.
-The ULC adopted its version of the Uniform Act in July 2014 and US states may now consider enacting it internally.
-Once adopted by the ULCC, it will be up to each Canadian province and territory to consider adopting and implementing the Uniform Act.
+It will now be up to each Canadian province and territory to consider adopting and implementing the Uniform Act.
+The ULC adopted its version of the Uniform Act in July 2014 and likewise the US states can consider enacting it internally.